Laser Linewidth Test and Its Role in Optical Fiber Communication

 Factors Influencing Laser Linewidth

-What are the Principles of Laser Linewidth Test?
+What are the Principles of the Laser Linewidth Test?

 Accurate measurement of laser linewidth is essential for characterizing laser performance.
 Several methods are employed, each with its principles and suitable applications: